 Volunteers are the power source behind the Mississippi Book Festival.
 Volunteer opportunities come in all shapes and sizes, from greeting guests at the gates and ensuring rooms are ready for panels, to pointing guests in the right direction on the Capitol grounds.
-There is a job for everyone starting this summer and continuing beyond the event.
-Choose a task that suits your interest and preferences:

 The Mississippi Book Festival offers an exceptional opportunity for individuals, retailers, organizations, and vendors to sell or distribute books, goods, information or food.
 Potential exhibitors may apply as follows:

-Submit your ideas for panelists at firstname.lastname@example.org.
+Submit your ideas for official panelists by email here.